L3-K/DefewayCameraScraper/README.md

 # Defeway Camera Scraper
-Load file of Defeway IPs and retrieves snapshots for all cameras Reads in IPs from `IP.txt`
+Load file of Defeway IPs and retrieves snapshots for all cameras.

 Requires:
 - Selenium